 The wasp larvae hatch in a few days and begin to feed on the cicada throughout winter and spring.
 About a month before they leave the cell, the larvae spin a cocoon to pupate before emerging.

-For gardeners concerned about safety of children or pets, Illinois Extension suggests planting ground covers and grass to prevent bare spots, adding mulch, and using irrigation to deter wasps from nesting.
+For gardeners concerned about the safety of children or pets, Illinois Extension suggests planting ground covers and grass to prevent bare spots, adding mulch, and using irrigation to deter wasps from nesting.

-WRITER: Alli Kimmons, Writer, University of Illinois Extension
+WRITER: Alli Kimmons, writer, Illinois Extension